hemomona/ML/5_clustering/notes.md

 - complexity is linear with sample size
 - can not find cluster with arbitrary shape

+## K-MEANS & KNN

+K-Means is unsupervised learning for clustering;
+KNN is supervised learning for classification.

 # DBSCAN (Density-Based Spatial Clustering of Applications with Noise):

 Eps: usually choose k = 2 * num_features - 1, then draw k-distance diagram, and the distance at inflection point is Eps